AndraeLadores/CyTOF_BatchCorrection-Compensation_Pipeline/README.md

 - Not sure if this drastically changes our dataset or not but we will see once we look at it.

 ### 2/12/25
-- Started on batch_correction script and fixed some formatting issues while trying to improve the code.
+- Started on batch_correction function and fixed some formatting issues while trying to improve the code.

+### 2/13/25
+- Added the batch correction code in the function.